QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

-the information assumed in the original representation, his response to receiving a positive shock of :math:`\epsilon_t` is to leave his consumption unchanged and to save the entire amount of his extra income and then forever roll over the extra bonds that he holds
+the information assumed in the original representation, his response to receiving a positive shock of :math:`\epsilon_t` is to leave his consumption unchanged and to save the entire amount of his extra income and then forever roll over the extra bonds that he holds.

 To see this notice, that starting from next period on, his debt permanently **decreases** by :math:`\beta^{-1}`